“Dear Editor, I am eight years old. Some of my little friends say there is no Santa Claus . . . “

 Wait — What?!?
 Please, say it isn’t so!

 So began the letter of an unsettled little girl over a hundred years ago.
-Most everyone is familiar with the phrase “Yes, Virginia, there is a Santa Claus,” but may not be familiar with the interesting historical information behind it.
+Most everyone is familiar with the phrase “Yes, Virginia, there is a Santa Claus,” but may not be familiar with the fascinating historical information behind it.
+Such interesting tidbits tend to be omitted and lost over time in subsequent retellings, yet I have always found that the details and history behind an event make the story much more impactful and relevant.

-The phrase comes from an editorial entitled “Is There a Santa Claus?” first appearing in the September 21, 1897, edition of ‘The (New York) Sun’ newspaper in reply to a question sent in by a young girl.
-The editorial response has since become the most reprinted newspaper editorial in the English language.
+The opening phrase comes from an editorial entitled “Is There a Santa Claus?” first appearing in the September 21, 1897, edition of ‘The (New York) Sun’ newspaper in reply to a question sent in by a young girl.
+The editorial response has since become the most reprinted newspaper editorial in the English language, though sadly the story behind is most often omitted.

 As the story goes, eight-year-old Laura Virginia O’Hanlon first asked her father the question “Is there a Santa Claus?”
 Virginia’s father, Dr. Phillip O’Hanlon, a coroner’s assistant in Manhattan, suggested that she write a letter to the prominent ‘Sun’ newspaper, advising that “If you see it in ‘The Sun’, it’s so.”